Volkswagen Scirocco review

 The VW Scirocco coupe offers an impressive blend of style and substance

-The Volkswagen Scirocco’s subtle facelift in 2014 underlined just how right VW got this hatchback-based sports coupe from the start back in 2008.
-Mixing proven Golf mechanicals and cabin trim with the talents of the GTI hot hatch chassis and a rakish breadvan profile, the Scirocco remains our choice among the family coupe set.
+in 2008 with a new coupe based on the running gear of the Mk5 Golf.
+The Scirocco has been updated in 2014, which underlined just how right VW got this hatchback-based sports coupe from the start back in 2008.
+Mixing proven Golf mechanicals and cabin trim with the talents of the GTI hot hatch chassis and a rakish breadvan profile, the Scirocco remains a top choice among the family coupe set.

 Beyond the fizzy petrol turbo engines, there’s also a fleet- and wallet-friendly Bluemotion diesel version, and a fiery 276bhp R version to give the Scirocco some true hot hatch pedigree.
 Yet all models impress with their usability – unlike most rivals, four usable seats and a decent boot are standard fare in all Sciroccos.

 Yet not all of the Scirocco is ageing gracefully.
 Its cabin now looks dated compared to the latest Audi TT and VW Golf, as the Scirocco is based on the dashboard architecture of the old Eos coupe-cabrio, and despite the new steering wheel and infotainment system, it’s neither as sexy as the exterior nor as high-quality as the Golf Mk7.
 It’s also rather meanly specified as standard, so adding goodies to the non-special edition models can quickly become extortionate.

 The VW Scirocco was penned by the company’s current chief of design Walter de Silva, and for the facelift, the car has been left largely unchanged.
 That means you get a coupé which is more compact hatchback than sports car, although the wide grille, bulging rear wheelarches and windows that narrow towards the rear give it a distinctive look.